pfsense/docs/source/packages/installing-freebsd-packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The FTP archive site above contains official FreeBSD packages for
-FreeBSD 8.3, upon which pfSense 2.1.x is based.
-These files are
+FreeBSD 8.3, upon which pfSense software version 2.1.x is based.
+These
-potentially several years old now, and some may have security issues.
+files are potentially several years old now, and some may have security
-There is an unofficial site that contains more up-to-date FreeBSD binary
+issues.
+There is an unofficial site that contains more up-to-date
-packages for FreeBSD 8.3 that can be used if a more current version is
+FreeBSD binary packages for FreeBSD 8.3 that can be used if a more
-needed and the site is deemed trustworthy (by the user, not us).
-The
+current version is needed and the site is deemed trustworthy (by the
-packages can be found here:
+user, not us).
+The packages can be found here:

 amd64:
 http://ftpmirror.your.org/pub/FreeBSD-Unofficial-Packages/83amd64-mini-nox11/Latest/